 Take the power to choose what you want to do and do it well.

 Take the power to love what you want in life and love it honestly.

 Take the power to walk in the forest and be a part of nature.

 Take the power to control your own life.
 No one else can do it for you.

 Take the power to make your life happy.”

 -- Steve Goodier

-SHARE this message on Facebook.
+SHARE this message with your Facebook friends.